 Integrated weed management (IWM), which combines multiple weed control methods based on the sound knowledge of weed ecology and population biology (Buhler et al. (1992); Liebman and Gallandt (1997)), provides reliable weed control methods over the long run (Buhler (2002); Zimdahl (2012); Lamichhane et al. (2017)).
 However, the complexity and diversity of weed communities and the involvement of numerous components in an IWM program pose difficulties to customization and implementation of weed management programs for specific cases (Buhler et al. (2000); Buhler (2002)).
 First, the existing integrated pest management (IPM) programs for insects are not readily applicable to weeds given the difference in ecology, population biology, and history of adaptation to control measures between insects and weeds (Cardina et al. (1999); Norris (1999)).
-Second, individual species of weeds in a crop field may respond differently to each of the applied management practices, such as tillage (Mohler and Galford, 1997), Nitrogen nitrogen fertilizer application (Sweeney et al., 2008), and living leguminous mulch (Hiltbrunner et al., 2007).
+Second, individual species of weeds in a crop field may respond differently to each of the applied management practices, such as tillage (Mohler and Galford, 1997), nitrogen fertilizer application (Sweeney et al., 2008), and living leguminous mulch (Hiltbrunner et al., 2007).
 Third, the responses of the target weed community to each of the applied weed control tactics in an IWM system under different crop rotations and associated management practices are often divergent (Davis et al. (2005); Légère et al. (2008); Ryan et al. (2010); Fried et al. (2012)).

-With the exception of a few investigations, such as Few studiesthose by (Davis et al. (2005); and Smith and Gross (2007)) researchers have directed relatively little attention toward have examined weed community composition in rotations with crop species other than corn (Zea mays L.), soybean (Glycine max (L.) Merr.), and wheat (Triticum aestivum L.), especially in fully phased settings, in which all crop phases within a rotation are present each year to control for the year to year variations in weather conditions and management efficacy Payne (2015)}.
-To fill the information gap of information on concerning weed community composition in cool-season crops, I documented weed community abundance and composition in oat (Avena sativa L.), red clover (Trifolium pratense L.), and alfalfa (Medicago sativa L.) crop environments.
+With the exception of a few investigations, such as those by Davis et al. (2005) and Smith and Gross (2007), researchers have directed relatively little attention toward weed community composition in rotations with crop species other than corn (Zea mays L.), soybean (Glycine max (L.) Merr.), and wheat (Triticum aestivum L.), especially in fully phased settings, in which all crop phases within a rotation are present each year to control for the year to year variations in weather conditions and management efficacy (Payne (2015)).
+To fill the information gap concerning weed community composition in cool-season crops, I documented weed community abundance and composition in oat (Avena sativa L.), red clover (Trifolium pratense L.), and alfalfa (Medicago sativa L.) crop environments.
 Among the most competitive weed species that I observed, Amaranthus tuberculatus (Moq.)
 J.D.
-Sauer stood out for its resilience to changing environments making it one of the most noxious weeds in row crops in the US (Horak and Loughin (2000); Hager et al. (2002); Hartzler et al. (2004); Steckel and Sprague (2004); Johnson et al. (2009); Prince et al. (2012); Tranel (2021)).
+Sauer stood out for its resilience to changing environments, making it one of the most noxious weeds in row crops in the US (Horak and Loughin (2000); Hager et al. (2002); Hartzler et al. (2004); Steckel and Sprague (2004); Johnson et al. (2009); Prince et al. (2012); Tranel (2021)).

 Hereafter, I refer to “waterhemp” as the common name for both tall waterhemp and common waterhemp and use Amaranthus tuberculatus as the scientific name suggested by Pratt and Clark (2001).
-I supplemented the available data on the demographics of waterhemp weedy Amaranthus populations (Mohler and Galford (1997); Pratt and Clark (2001); Costea et al. (2005); Davis (2008); Heneghan and Johnson (2017); Montgomery et al. (2019); Montgomery et al. (2021)) with empirically measured data on sex ratio and the relationships of the aboveground mass and fecundity of individual plants in different crop environments.
+I supplemented the available data on the demographics of weedy Amaranthus populations (Mohler and Galford (1997); Pratt and Clark (2001); Costea et al. (2005); Davis (2008); Heneghan and Johnson (2017); Montgomery et al. (2019); Montgomery et al. (2021)) with empirically measured data on sex ratio and the relationships of the aboveground mass and fecundity of individual plants in different crop environments.
 Then, I employed a periodic matrix model to integrate the data from the literature and my experiment to illustrate population trajectories.
-With sufficient and reliable data, modeling offers a more cost-effective means than for complementing empirical experiments Caswell (2001).
+With sufficient and reliable data, modeling offers a cost-effective means for complementing empirical experiments (Caswell 2001).
 Finally, I followed up with a simulation to study how waterhemp population trajectories might differ in response to management intervention for seed production reduction.